 At 12.6 ounces, the Olo paddle is very lightweight and easy to pack.
 I slip the blades along the sidewalls of the main compartment of my pack between my pack liner and the pack’s water bottle pockets, fitting the poles wherever there’s a void inside my pack.
 At 78.5 inches (199 cm) the Olo paddle is a good length for flatwater paddling where a lower angle stoke generates sufficient power to propel and control a packraft.

-The Olo paddle blades are quite stiff and generate sufficient power for flatwater paddling where you can relay on forward momentum, although you have to paddle noticeably harder with them when paddling against a breeze.
-The blades have a symmetric teardrop shape, but are not optimized like dihedral shaped whitewater kayaking paddles for a quick “catch”, where one corner of the paddle is closer to the water than the other.
-When paddling Class III and Class IV rapids where fast acceleration, explosive power and high angle strokes are required, I’d recommend using a dihedral shaped whitewater paddle with more surface area even if it was substantially heavier.
+The Olo paddle blades are quite stiff and generate sufficient power for flatwater paddling where you can rely on forward momentum, although you have to paddle noticeably harder with them when paddling against a breeze.
+The blades have a symmetric teardrop shape but are not optimized like dihedral-shaped whitewater kayaking paddles for a quick “catch”, where one corner of the paddle is closer to the water than the other.
+When paddling Class III and Class IV rapids where fast acceleration, explosive power and high-angle strokes are required, I’d recommend using a dihedral-shaped whitewater paddle with more surface area even if it was substantially heavier.

-In term of durability, the Olo paddle is perfectly suited with flatwater use and the carbon fiber/kevlar blades resist knicks on rocks and gravel.
-You do however want to be careful not to get sand into the push button assembly that locks on pole to another.
+In terms of durability, the Olo paddle is perfectly suited for flatwater use and the carbon fiber/kevlar blades resist knicks on rocks and gravel.
+You do however want to be careful not to get sand into the push button assembly that locks one pole to another.
 There’s enough play in the button assembly that sand can penetrate it and interfere with the locking assembly.
 It happened to me.

 The Supai Adventure Gear Olo Paddle (MSRP $180) is a five piece paddle for flatwater packrafting.
 Weighing just 12.6 ounces, it breaks down easily for backpacking and is a great value if you’re looking for a relatively inexpensive lightweight packrafting paddle.
 While it lacks many features such as feathered and shaped blades or drip rings commonly found on paddles designed for kayaks and inflatable boats, if you can forego those, the weight and packability of the Olo is truly exceptional.